AdobeDocs/target.es-ES/help/c-implementing-target/c-implementing-target-for-client-side-web/upgrading-from-atjs-1x-to-atjs-20.md

    O

-   Manually download at.js 2.x using the Target UI and deploy it using the [method of your choice](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).
+   Descargue manualmente at. js 2.*x* usando la interfaz de usuario de Target e impleméntela usando [el método de su elección](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).

 ## Funciones obsoletas de at.js

-Existen varias funciones que se han quedado obsoletas en at.js 2.x.
+There are several functions that have been deprecated in at.js 2.*x*.

 >[!IMPORTANT]
 >
->Si se siguen utilizando estas funciones obsoletas en el sitio cuando se implemente at.js 2.x, verá advertencias de la consola.
-El método recomendado al actualizar consiste en probar la implementación de at.js 2.x en un entorno de ensayo, asegurarse de avanzar por cada advertencia que se haya registrado en la consola y traducir las funciones obsoletas por aquellas nuevas introducidas en at.js 2.x.
+>If these deprecated functions are still used on your site when at.js 2.*x* is deployed, you will see console warnings.
+The recommended approach when upgrading is to test the deployment of at.js 2.*x* in a staging environment and make sure to go through each and every warning that has been logged in the console and translate the deprecated functions to new functions introduced in at.js 2.*x*.

 Puede encontrar las funciones obsoletas y sus equivalentes a continuación.
 Para ver una lista completa de las funciones, consulte [Funciones de at.js](/help/c-implementing-target/c-implementing-target-for-client-side-web/cmp-atjs-functions.md).

 >[!NOTE]
->at.js 2.x ya no oculta automáticamente los elementos marcados `mboxDefault`.
+>at.js 2.*x* ya no oculta automáticamente `mboxDefault` los elementos marcados.
 Por lo tanto, los clientes tendrán que ajustar manualmente la lógica de ocultación previa en el sitio o a través de un administrador de etiquetas.

 ### mboxCreate(mbox,params)